 Definition of an “under-optimized” value

 The choice of under-optimized values is not perfectly established.
-In this example, I chose the values for which their returns were two times lower than the most performance during the IS backtest.
+In this example, I chose the values whose returns were two times lower than the highest performance during the IS backtest.
 This choice is relatively arbitrary and may not be the best choice.

 What parameters need to be under-optimized?

-To support my arguments about the under-optimization duty, I apply this model to the stop-loss and the target.
+I apply this model to the stop-loss and the target to support my arguments about the under-optimization duty.
 I cannot guarantee that it would be possible to under-fit all the trading system parameters.
-And I don’t know if the under-optimization of all the features would be profitable in the future.
+And I don’t know if under-optimizing all the features would be profitable.

 Optimization models

-Several mathematical models allow trading system optimization like the WalkFarward or the Gradient Descent.
+Several mathematical models, like the WalkFarward or the Gradient Descent, allow trading system optimization.
 As I write this, I have not found a perfect model that works each time.
 Each model has possibilities and limitations.

 Under-optimization key points

-- An under-optimized trading systems have more chances to win in the future.
-They perform relatively poorly during the “In the Sample” period, but they give a positive return during the “Out Of the Sample” period.
+2. An under-optimized trading system has more chances to win in the future.
+It performs relatively poorly during the “In the Sample” period but gives a positive return during the “Out of the Sample” period.

-- The definition of under-optimization is subjective.
-And sometimes, the choice can be difficult because of missing values.
+3. The definition of under-optimization is subjective.
+Sometimes, the choice can be difficult because of missing values.

 credit image: https://www.maxpixel.net/Mystery-Youth-Magic-Girl-The-Silence-Beauty-Ruda-4716922